kubealex/event-driven-automation/assets/use-cases/alertmanager.md

 ### Configuration

-In order to run these use cases, setup scripts [are available here](../../eda-demo-setup/):

-    ansible-playbook configure-use-case.yml -e @use-cases/use-case-alertmanager-setup.yml

-To integrate with Service Now, fill the following vars in [common_vars.yml file](./vars/common_vars.yml)
+Since the use case uses integration with Service Now, fill the following vars in [common_vars.yml file](./vars/common_vars.yml)

     servicenow_instance_url:
     servicenow_instance_user:
     servicenow_instance_password:

-and run:
+In order to run these use cases, setup scripts [are available here](../../eda-demo-setup/) and run:

-    ansible-playbook configure-use-case.yml -e @use-cases/use-case-alertmanager-snow-setup.yml
+    ansible-playbook configure-use-case.yml -e @use-cases/use-case-alertmanager-setup.yml

 ### Testing the alertmanager integration

-Assuming Alertmanager is listening on *localhost*, you can use the following cURL command to trigger a **Alertmanager** automation (replace localhost with any host/IP where Alertmanager is listening):
+Assuming Alertmanager is listening on _localhost_, you can use the following cURL command to trigger a **Alertmanager** automation (replace localhost with any host/IP where Alertmanager is listening):

     curl -H 'Content-Type: application/json' -d '[{"labels":{"alertName":"my-eda-alert", "alertMessage": "This is a test alert firing", "alertTargetHosts": "localhost"}}]' http://localhost:9093/api/v1/alerts